sjeksani/piggyback-loopback/README.md

 Using Local Copy of Application While Using the Application on an Environment Like Dev3 or Dev20:

-Skip to end of metadata

-Go to start of metadata

 The following instructions for using a locally-compiled version of the MCC (Nov release) application while your local browser is accessing a non-local environment (like Dev3) are from an email entitled 'MCC Project - Draft instructions for using local copy of application while using the application on an environment like Dev3' by Gary Steinmetz sent on September 27, 2017.

 (What is this?)